 War Against the war (Rat ratu), another short film, is produced in 1960 and describes the workers’ struggle in Serbia before World War Two.

-July 25 1961: his only son Dragomir (Dragan) is born.
-Shortly after his birth, Dragan suffers from encephalitis, which will handicap him the rest of his life.
-Petrović dedicates his life to his son, ensuring his childhood is normal.
+July 25, 1961: his only son Dragomir (Dragan) is born.
+Shortly after his birth, Dragan suffers from encephalitis, that left him handicapped for the rest of his short life.
+Petrović dedicates his life to his son, ensuring a relatively normal childhood.
 With his wife Branka, Petrović brings Dragan across the world to find the best treatments.
 His dedication to his son affected his career decisions multiple times.

 In 1962, Aleksandar Petrović is named Professor at the Belgrade Academy of Cinema, Theater, and Television.
 He sits as the head of direction.